AgentPayy/AgentPayy/LAUNCH.md

 "Stripe for AI agents – monetize APIs with crypto payments"

 ### Description
-"AgentPay lets developers monetize any API endpoint with sub-cent stablecoin payments.
+"AgentPayy lets developers monetize any API endpoint with sub-cent stablecoin payments.
 Perfect for the agent economy where AI agents need to pay each other for services.
 One-line integration, smart wallet support, works on Layer 2s."

 ### Key Features
 - ⚡ Sub-cent payments ($0.001-$0.01 per call)